 Step 7: Install the Spare Tire

-- Making sure the spare tire is oriented correctly, line it up with the lug bolts on the car, same as previous tire.
+- Make sure the spare tire is oriented correctly, and line it up with the lug bolts on the car, same as the previous tire.

 - Place the tire onto the car.

 - Hand-tighten lug nuts back onto lug bolts by turning them clockwise.
 Tighten them only until they are stiff.

 Tip: It is important not to tighten the lug nuts all the way until the tire is on the ground.
 This is because when the tire is suspended, it is not experiencing its usual forces as when it is sandwiched between the automobile and the road.
 Tightening them before lowering the car may cause imbalance.

 Step 8: Lower the Car and Tighten the Lug Nuts

 - Begin lowering the jack by inserting the lug wrench into the jack (see Step 5), this time turning counterclockwise.

 - Once the vehicle is completely lowered, use the lug wrench to completely tighten the lug nuts by cranking it clockwise.

 - Place the hub cap over the tire.
 It should snap right on.
 Refer to your manual, if needed.